 Tianyi Gao

 Hi!
 I am a first-year CS PhD student in the Multimodal Vision Research Laboratory at Washington University (WashU), advised by Dr. Nathan Jacobs.
-I work on computer vision, multimodal learning and geospatial AI.
+I work on computer vision and multimodal learning.

 Before joining WashU, I obtained my Bachelor's and Master's degree from Wuhan University (WHU).
-I also spent a wonderful time at Microsoft Research Asia in 2024, working on MLLMs for geoscience.
+I also spent a wonderful time at Microsoft Research Asia in 2024, working on MLLMs for scientific diagrams.
+Happy for research discussions and collaborations!

 Research